richaadgigi/stylexui/README.md

 ## 🌟 Features

-✔ **Responsive Design** – Built with mobile-first principles to ensure seamless adaptability across all devices.
+✔ **Fully Responsive** – Built with a mobile-first approach, ensuring flawless adaptability across all screen sizes.
+Whether on a phone, tablet, or desktop, your design remains pixel-perfect and seamless.

-✔ **Pre-Built Components** – Buttons, modals, navigation bars, and more to save you time and effort.
+✔ **Pre-Built Components** – Speed up development with a library of ready-to-use elements like buttons, modals, and navigation bars.
+No need to build from scratch—just plug, customize, and launch.

-✔ **Utility-First Approach** – Style elements quickly without writing custom CSS.
+✔ **Effortless Customization** – A utility-first framework that lets you style elements with ease, keeping your code clean and efficient.
+Define your own colors, spacing, and units—your design, your way.

-✔ **Accessibility Focused** – Designed with accessibility in mind to ensure usability for everyone.
+✔ **Accessibility-First** – Designed with inclusivity in mind, ensuring smooth navigation and interaction for all users, regardless of ability.

+✔ **Seamless Light & Dark Mode** – Instantly switch between bright and dark themes for a comfortable viewing experience, day or night.

+✔ **Comprehensive Documentation** – A well-structured, beginner-friendly guide to help you get started effortlessly and make the most out of StyleXui.

 ---